chazapp/dante/README.md

 # Project Dante
 [![CircleCI](https://circleci.com/gh/chazapp/dante.svg?style=svg)](https://circleci.com/gh/chazapp/dante)
-An ELK installation for class notes index and searching.
+An ELK installation for book quote index and searching.

 ## Objectives

 This project intends to provide Elastic Search and Kibana visualization for books citations.
 Book text quotes are written and tagged in TXT, processed by the `pkg/parser` and serialized to JSON.
-These documents are then saved to a MongoDB instance to be indexed by ElasticSearch.
+These documents are then saved to either MongoDB or ElasticSearch.

 ## Requisites
   - Docker